altanlabs/altan-ui/packages/database/README.md

 ### Using the Database Hook

 Access your table data easily with the `useDatabase` hook.
+You can now pass an optional initial query as the second argument to immediately apply filters, sorting, and other query options on initialization.
 Below is an example of a simple users list:

 ```tsx
 // UsersList.tsx